mide22/ScanCropper/README.md

 Make sure that the pdf scans only have a length of one page.
 ## Use Case Example

 Suppose you have a photo album and you scan 3 photos at a time, leaving some space between them on the scanner.
-Simply run the script with the `--photos-per-scan 3` option on your scanned files.
 For each file it processes, it will output 3 individual, cropped, and correctly oriented photos from the scan.

 ```bash
 python3 scan_cropper.py --photos-per-scan 3 --dir ./scans --odir ./images --manual-name --manual-metadata